mrpotatoes/react-layout-manager/README.md

 1. Where are these configurations going to live?
 (A: Pushed up on deploy, in JSON "somewhere" or API)
 1. Does this need to be async or synchronous?
 (A: sync)
 1. Can layouts have layouts and can tiles have tiles?
 (A: Tiles yes, Layouts no)
-1. Are the tiles their own app ala a Microfrontend Framework?
+1. Are the tiles their own app ala a Micro-frontend Framework?
 (A: No)

 These are the questions I want to solve in this blog post.
 I even created a package to handle this work but it wouldn't be production ready as this is just a thought experiment on my part and something that I wanted to play with.
 Something that I feel would be a really good pattern for others to use.
 That package would be called `@mrpotatoes/react-layout-manager`.